w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 #### Specs

-Are you running the recommended Standard Hardware for Polkadot?
+Are you running the recommended Standard Hardware for {{ polkadot: Polkadot :polkadot}}
+{{ kusama: Kusama :kusama}}?
 Can you ensure that machines have enough processing power, memory, file storage, and network connectivity?
 It's helpful for nominators to know the specs of the machines a validator uses as to assess how they may perform in the network.
 If a validator is running underpowered machines, they may not want to nominate them, as these can